-Milford Sound could probably have been the scenery hightlight but unfortunately it was quite foggy that day, though we did manage to see enough of it to realize we were missing something special.”
+Milford Sound could probably have been the scenery highlight but unfortunately, it was quite foggy that day, though we did manage to see enough of it to realize we were missing something special.”

 Carol Carter from Bristol, CT, is a retired teacher and HR manager who couldn’t say enough, “New Zealand is at the top of my list!” about this destination.
 She also explained part of the appeal of traveling with only other women.
 “My husband is not interested in traveling.
-We were empy nesters and he preferred coaching baseball, watching baseball, basketball and football.
+We were empty nesters and he preferred coaching baseball, watching baseball, basketball, and football.

 Sounds selfish but I only have myself to be concerned about.
 It is so freeing to go off by yourself!”
 Carol from CT.